nf-core/phaseimpute/docs/usage.md

 - `--steps panelprep`: The steps to run.
 - `--panel reference.csv`: The samplesheet containing the reference panel files in `vcf.gz` format.

+The optional flags for this mode are:

-- `--phase`: (optional) Whether the reference panel should be phased (true|false).
+- `--phase`: Whether the reference panel should be phased (`true` or `false`, default is `false`).
-- `--normalize`: (optional) Whether the reference panel needs to be normalized or not (true|false).
-The default value is true.
+- `--normalize`: Whether the reference panel needs to be normalized or not (`true` or `false`, default is `true`).
-- `--remove_samples`: (optional) A comma-separated list of samples to remove from the reference during the normalization process.
+- `--remove_samples`: A comma-separated list of samples to remove from the reference during the normalization process.
-- `--compute_freq`: (optional) Whether the frequency (AC/AN field) for each variants needs to be computed or not (true/false).
+- `--compute_freq`: Whether the frequency (AC/AN field) for each variants needs to be computed or not (`true` or `false`, default is `false`).
 This can be the case if the frequency is absent from the reference panel or if individuals have been removed.
+- `--chunk_version`: Which version of Glimpse tool should be used to chunks the contigs (`V1` or `V2`, default is `V1`).
+- `--chunk_model`: For `--chunk_version V2` perform the chunking with the given model (`recursive` or `sequential`, default is `sequential`).

-The panel will be chunked using the `GLIMPSE_CHUNKS` process.
+The panel will be chunked using the `GLIMPSE_CHUNKS` process (version 1 or 2).
 The size of the chunks can be optimized according to your needs (e.g. cluster resources, specie chromosomes size, ...) using the following config.
-The 4mb size (default value) is empirically determined to be a good value in humans (i.e. enough parallelization but not too much).
+The 4mb size (default value) has been empirically determined to be a good value in humans (i.e. enough parallelization but not too much).

 ```config title="panel.config"
 withName: 'NFCORE_PHASEIMPUTE:PHASEIMPUTE:VCF_CHUNK_GLIMPSE:GLIMPSE_CHUNK' {